 The coating process is time consuming and costly.
-Each Nexus Diamond is taken through a four step process to completely sterilize the surface, as any contaminant will ruin the coating.
-The Nexus Diamonds are hand placed in a special tool that holds each stone separately and at the proper angle for coating.
-The Nexus Diamonds are placed on a rotating table in a vacuum chamber.
+Each Diamond Simulant is taken through a four step process to completely sterilize the surface, as any contaminant will ruin the coating.
+The Diamond Simulants are hand placed in a special tool that holds each stone separately and at the proper angle for coating.
+The Diamonds Simulants are placed on a rotating table in a vacuum chamber.
 All air is evacuated from the chamber and a micro atmosphere of nitrogen and other proprietary gases is introduced.
 Corundum and our other proprietary materials (the species) are placed within the chamber.
 An electron beam, which is capable of producing temperatures as hot as the surface of the sun, is focused on the species and it is evaporated into a plasma state. ("Plasma" is the fourth state of matter, the others being solid, liquid and gas.
 Plasma is a high energy electrically charged mixture of ions and electrons.
 It is the stuff of stars: all stars that shine are pure plasma.
 Plasma appears naturally on earth only in places like lightning bolts, flames, and auroras).

 A Word on Stone Coating:

 A lot of companies sell a common CZ and put a coating on their product as a way to differentiate it.
 Sometimes the language used is "diamond infused", "diamond hybrid" or "sealed in a diamond".
 The coating they are referring to is called "DLC", which means "diamond-like coating".
 This coating process has been around for years, and the "diamond" coating being referred to is "amorphous carbon" which is really pencil lead.
 When a CZ is coated with amorphous carbon, the coating must be exceedingly thin as to be essentially non-existent.
 Otherwise, the CZ would be discolored.
 Coating a CZ in this manner does not have any effect on the look or performance of the stone.
 The stone remains a common CZ.